scriptbuzz/aws-iot-esp32-arduino/README.md

 * Select Register Thing.
 * Now that you have the IoT certificates, endpoint, Thing Name, you are ready to update the microcontroller firmware.

 **Arduino Development Workstation Configuration**

-* Download and install the Arduino IDE on your development workstation.
+* Download and install the Arduino IDE on your development workstation
-* Install the USB-serial drivers to support your ESP32 microcontroller.
+* Install the USB-serial drivers to support your ESP32 microcontroller
-* Launch the Arduino IDE and open the Preferences window.
+* Launch the Arduino IDE and open the Preferences window
 * In Additional Board Manager URLs, add https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
 * Select Tools > Board > Boards Manager.
 Search esp32 (by Espressif Systems) and install the latest version.
 * Select Tools > Board > ESP32 Arduino > ESP32 Dev Module